AminMirlohii/AminMirlohii/README.md

 ## Hi 👋 I'm Amin

+Computer Engineering student at the University of Waterloo

+## About Me
+I build full-stack applications with a focus on data, backend systems, and practical machine learning.

 <!--
 **AminMirlohii/AminMirlohii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.